kjxlau/stomata/README.md

 ### Stomata Detection
-A collection of 1000 microscopy images were collected from the abaxial leaves of barley and rice plants.
-The leaves were captured at 200x and 400x magnification in barley and rice respectively.
-Stomata were manually segmented using a polygon tool and converted into binary masks.
-The images and binary masks were used to train the YOLO model.
+A dataset comprising 1,000 microscopy images was gathered from the abaxial surfaces of barley and rice leaves.
+Barley leaf images were captured at 200x magnification, while rice leaf images were taken at 400x.
+Stomata within these images were manually annotated using the LabelMe polygon tool, and the resulting JSON annotations were transformed into binary mask formats.
+These annotated images and corresponding masks served as training data for the YOLO object detection model.